Updated: Mar 30, 2020

 - Various vitamins and other home remedies have not been shown to effectively limit infection although they may help your body minimize disease if you are infected.
 A balanced diet will help ensure your body is optimally situated to deal with infections, but no supplements have been shown to minimize infection.
 Studies on Vitamin C and E have found theoretical benefits but no actual real-life effects on preventing infections.

 - Airflow on modern airplanes is designed to knock down and filter all airborne particles relatively efficiently.
 Applying the above guidelines (including wiping down your personal space on the plane, such as seat-back trays, armrests, and public reading material) when flying will help minimize your infection risk.

 Aside from the medical risk, some people may wish to consider social- disruption risk.
 Remember that even within the epicenter in Wuhan, food supplies and utilities have continued in operation.
-Availability of certain medical supplies, however, have been limited.
+The availability of certain medical supplies, however, has been limited.
 Some considerations that will make people more comfortable include:

 - Maintain an adequate supply of over-the-counter medications for addressing cold and flu symptoms for at least one illness cycle per person in the household.
 For most people, even if infected with either coronavirus or influenza (this is still one of the most widespread flu seasons on record), these typical medications are all that is needed.

 - Maintain a one-month supply of prescription medications in case pharmacy supply chains are impacted.